 The best "growth regulator" for cotton is good, early fruit set and retention, as this will generally deter excess vegetative growth.
 Therefore, nitrogen levels, soil moisture, insect control, plant population, and crop management influence the cotton plants' ability to balance vegetative and reproductive growth.
 There are two ways to influence the plants' vegetative/reproductive balance.
 An indirect influence would be timely applications of boron, which aids flowering and fruit set.
 As a management tool, growth regulators containing mepiquat are specifically used to reduce vegetative growth.
 Mepiquat is available in several formulations sold under the trade names of Pix, Pix Plus, Mepex, Mepex Ginout, Topit, Mepichlor, Pentia, and Stance among others.
 Mepiquat has a number of effects on cotton growth and development.
-The most consistent effect of mepiquat is the reduction of plant vegetative growth by shortening internode length.
+The most consistent effect of mepiquat is the reduction of plant vegetative growth and shorter plants by shortening internode length.
 It also reduces leaf area in portions of the plant canopy where stem and leaf expansion are taking place.
 It controls growth in such a way that does not create carbohydrate stress in the plant.

 Mepiquat applications are also often associated with a slight increase in early fruit retention and thus, contributes to a trend toward early maturity.
 Yield responses have been erratic and inconsistent.
 Slight increases, slight decreases, and no effect are prevalent in the volumes of research dealing with mepiquat.
-Yield advantages observed with mepiquat-containing products are most often linked to situations in which the product contributes toward reduced boll rot, increased harvest efficiency, improved insecticide/defoliant penetration through the canopy, hastened maturity (in later planted cotton), and retention of earlier-set larger bolls.
-Most conditions that would likely result in a positive response to mepiquat are not easily predictable, except for some irrigated fields.
+Yield advantages observed with mepiquat-containing products are most often linked to situations in which the product contributes toward increased harvest efficiency, improved insecticide/defoliant penetration through the canopy, hastened maturity (in later planted cotton), and retention of earlier-set larger bolls.
+Most conditions that would likely result in a positive response to mepiquat are not easily predictable, except for some problematic and/or irrigated fields that historically result in adversely tall plants.
 With the wide range of growth potential among our current modern varieties, it is important to understand the growth potential of any particular variety, and how the environment influences growth of a particular variety, before applying mepiquat.
 Slower growing earlier maturing varieties may seldom need aggressive PGR management (high rates, prebloom applications, etc) depending upon the prevailing environment.
+However, the environment (i.e. rainfall or irrigation) dictates the likelihood of excessive growth moreso than most of other factors.
+Field history often provides insight on the likelihood of excessive growth.

 Mepiquat formulations which include the hormone kinetin (Mepex Ginout), or formulated as a pentaborate salt (Pentia) as opposed to a chloride salt (all others) have resulted in similar yield responses to other mepiquat-containing PGRs in UGA trials.
-In 2005 and 2006 several small and large plot trials were conducted to evaluate Stance (a premix of mepiquat chloride and cyclanilide).
+Several recent small and large plot trials were conducted to evaluate Stance (a premix of mepiquat chloride and cyclanilide).
 This product is used at lower rates compared to other mepiquat-containing products.
 Recent experience with this product suggests that Stance, when used at appropriate application rates, has similar effects on plant growth and development, when compared to other mepiquat-containing products.
 Trials conducted in 2010 suggested that Stance applied at appropriate and recommended rates (usually 2.5 to 3 oz/a depending upon growth stage) may have milder effects on plant growth than the commonly used rates of other mepiquat-containing PGRs.
 Therefore, Stance may reduce risks of severe stunting due to hot or dry weather following application, especially for early maturing varieties or varieties that generally portray less aggressive growth.